 The benefits of aloe vera are not unknown.
 The plant comes with a comprehensive history of medicinal properties.
 Native to Europe, the Canary Islands, and Southern Europe, Aloe Vera typically needs a tropical climate to thrive.
 For the oily skin, the aloe extract or gel comes with several anti-microbial and anti-fungal properties to provide the kind of balance that your skin is looking for.
 Rich in antioxidants and minerals, the gel acts as a protective agent, where it helps preserve the moisture and yet, does not allow excessive secretion of oil.
 Aloe Vera provides your skin with the kind of balance that you require.
 Clearly, it may be considered as one of the best home remedies for oily skin.

 Cucumbers can be extremely soothing on the skin.
 Its astringent properties are cooling and calming and reduce inflammation and puffiness due to sunburns or abnormal oil discharges.
 Make a mask of cucumbers to rectify the excessive secretion of sebum on your facial skin.
-Breakouts and acne are reduced, as the paste cleanses the pores and tightens them, thus arresting the overproduction of sebum.
+Breakouts and acne are reduced, as the paste cleanses the skin and tightens them, thus arresting the overproduction of sebum.

 Tomatoes are considered as one of the best home remedies for oily skin.
 The salicylic acid content acts as the ideal treatment agent for acne.
 Besides, it also comes with skin lightening properties due to the presence of vitamin C and large amounts of antioxidants.
 Rich in vitamin A, your skin begins glowing with regular usage.
 Tomatoes contain a natural acid that helps balance the skin’s moisture as it removes all the excessive oil.